HotaruCMS/HotaruCMS/0.5/READ_ME.txt

    3. Rename /hotaru_settings_default.php to /hotaru_settings.php
    4. Open /hotaru_settings.php and edit the top section with your database details and path to Hotaru, e.g. http://www.myhotarusite.com/
    5. Files should have permissions set to 644 and folders should be set to 755, except...
-   6. Set the two cache folders to 777: /3rd_party/ezSQL/cache and /3rd_party/SimplePie/cache
+   6. Set the cache folder and its sub-folders to 777
    7. Go to /install/install.php and step through the six steps, following the instructions in each.

 Friendly URLS